-10A.
 Surcharge to be levied on imported goods, where expedient.

-(1) In addition to any duties leviable under this Ordinance, the Minister may, with the approval of the Cabinet of Ministers, by Order published in the Gazette, levy a surcharge on the Customs duty payable on such imported goods as are specified in such Order, at such rates and for such periods as are specified in such Order, if he deems it expedient in the interest of the National economy to do so.
+[9, 83 of 1988] 10A.
+(1) In addition to any duties leviable under this Ordinance, the Minister may, with the approval of the Cabinet of Ministers, by Order published in the Gazette, levy a surcharge on the customs duty payable on such imported goods as are specified in such Order, at such rates and for such periods as are specified in such Order, if he deems it expedient in the interest of the national economy to do so.

 (2) Every Order made by the Minister under subsection (1) shall come into force on the date of such Order.
-Every such Order shall be published in the Gazette and shall, as soon as may be after its publication in the Gazette be tabled in Parliament.
-Parliament may by resolution revoke any Order made by the Minister under this section within sixty days of the publication of such Order in the Gazette, and in the computation of such period of sixty days no account shall be taken of any period during which Parliament stands prorogued or dissolved.
+Every such Order shall be published in the Gazette and shall, as soon as may be after its publication in the Gazette be tabled in Parliament, Parliament may by resolution revoke any Order made by the Minister under this section within sixty days of the publication of such Order in the Gazette., and in the computation of such period of sixty days no account shall be taken of any period during which Parliament stands prorogued or dissolved.
 Where any such Order is revoked any sum paid in pursuance of such order shall be refunded.

-11. Provision for imposition of export duty at varying rates.
+Provision for imposition of export duty at varying rates.
+[3, 35 of 1974]

-- (1) Any resolution under section 10 imposing export duty- - (a) may impose upon any goods duty at rates varying in accordance with fluctuations in the world market price of the goods; and - (b) may provide for the estimation from time to time by the Director-General of the amount which shall be deemed for the purposes of the application of the resolution, to be the world market price of the goods to which it applies.
+11.(1) Any resolution under section 10 imposing export duty-

+(a) may impose upon any goods duty at rates varying in accordance with fluctuations in the world market price of the goods; and for the purposes of the application of the resolution, to be the world market price of the goods to which it applies.

-[S 11(1) subs by s 3(1) of Law 35 of 1974.]
+(b) may provide for the estimation from time to time by the Collector of the amount which shall be deemed,

-- (2) Where in terms of subsection (1) of this section export duty on any goods is imposed by any resolution at rates differing in accordance with fluctuations in the world market price of the goods, the following provisions shall have effect in relation to contracts for the exportation of such goods entered into by a seller in Sri Lanka (hereinafter referred to as "the exporter") and a buyer overseas: - (a) the exporter may make application to the Director-General for the registration of the contract, specifying in the application- - (i) the total quantity of the goods covered by the contract; - (ii) the period within which the goods are required by the terms of the contract to be exported (hereinafter referred to as the "proposed period of exportation"); and - (iii) such other particulars as the Director-General may require; - (b) any such contract may be registered by the Director-General subject, however, to the provisions of subsections (3) and (4); - (c) where any such contract is registered, then notwithstanding anything in the resolution imposing export duty upon such goods, export duty shall be charged, levied and paid, on all goods proved to the satisfaction of the Director-General to be exported during the proposed period of exportation in fulfillment of the contract, at the rate which would have been applicable if the goods had been exported on the date of the application for the registration of the contract.
+(2) Where in terms of subsection (1) of this section export duty on any goods is imposed by any resolution at rates differing in accordance with fluctuations in the world market price of the goods, the following provisions shall have effect in relation to contracts for the exportation of such goods entered into by a seller in Sri Lanka (hereinafter referred to as ' the exporter') and a buyer overseas:-

+(a) the exporter may make application to the Collector for the registration of the contract, specifying in the application-

+(i) the total quantity of the goods covered by the contract;

+(ii) the period within which the goods are required by the terms of the contract to be exported (hereinafter referred to as the ' proposed period of exportation '); and

+(iii) such other particulars as the Collector may require;

+(b) any such contract may be registered by the Collector subject, however, to the provisions of subsections (3) and (4);

+(c) where any such contract is registered, then, notwithstanding anything in the resolution imposing export duty upon such goods, export duty shall be charged, levied and paid, on all goods proved to the satisfaction of the Collector to be exported during the proposed period of exportation in fulfillment of the contract, at the rate which would have been applicable if the goods had been exported on the date of the application for the registration of the contract.
-[S 11(2) subs by s 3(1) of Law 35 of 1974.]